-This Management's Discussion and Analysis ("MD&A") provides a discussion on the financial and operating results of American Creek Resources Ltd. ("American Creek" or the "Company") for the three- and twelve- month periods ended December 31, 2014 (the "fourth quarter 2014" and "year ended 2014") and compares the results with the three- and twelve- month periods ended December 31, 2013 (the "fourth quarter 2013" and "year ended 2013").
-In order to gain a more complete understanding of the Company's financial condition and results of operations, this MD&A should be read in conjunction with the December 31, 2014 audited financial statements and accompanying notes which have been prepared in accordance with International Financial Reporting Standards ("IFRS") and filed with the appropriate provincial regulatory bodies.
+This Management's Discussion and Analysis ("MD&A") provides a discussion on the financial and operating results of American Creek Resources Ltd. ("American Creek" or the "Company") for the three- month period ended March 31, 2015 (the "first quarter 2015") and compares the results with the three- month period ended March 31, 2014 (the "first quarter 2014").
+In order to gain a more complete understanding of the Company's financial condition and results of operations, this MD&A should be read in conjunction with the March 31, 2015 unaudited financial statements and the December 31, 2014 audited financial statements and accompanying notes which have been prepared in accordance with International Financial Reporting Standards ("IFRS") and filed with the appropriate provincial regulatory bodies.
 Copies of all relevant documents can be located on the SEDAR website at www.sedar.com.

-The date of this MD&A is April 27, 2014 (the "Report Date").
+The date of this MD&A is May 29, 2014 (the "Report Date").